abdelrhmannabil12/Shadow-Security-Project/README.md

 Apply ISA/IEC-62443 segmentation and least privilege design.

-Practice server hardening and endpoint lockdown in domain environment.
+Practice server hardening and endpoint lockdown in the domain environment.

 🧩 Lessons Learned